Slayer95/aura-bot/CLI.md

 **Options:**

-- none: No observers allowed.
+- no: No observers allowed.
 Spectators cannot join the game.
-- full observers: Allows spectators to exclusively observe the game, and chat among themselves.
+- full: Allows spectators to exclusively observe the game, and chat among themselves.
 - referees: Allows spectators to observe the game, and communicate with the players, either in public chat, or private chat.
-- observers on defeat: Players that lose the game are allowed to remain in the game, as spectators.
+- defeat: Players that lose the game are allowed to remain in the game, as spectators.

 ## \`--visibility <VISIBILITY>\`